mtsuszycki/kubectl-explain-freemind/README.md

 so the whole kubectl API can be viewed (in mindmup.com or freemind) as a big tree, a mind map, with descriptions, to visualize kubectl api objects and their relations.

+Great thing about MindMup is that it can collapse branches or subtrees, so having a full Kube API tree with descriptions is helpful for studying, allows to discover many interesting 'branches'.

 If you are lazy or don't need the script, I attach kube-api.mm, which can be imported directly to MindMup or FreeMind.
 It's the whole kubectl api tree as of 04th June 2023.
 It's pretty big, so be patient while importing to MindMup.
 It took a couple of minutes to import it to my MindMup.